ORNL/TASMANIAN/Doxygen/Installation.md

 ```

 * Acceleration options:
-    * OpenMP allows Tasmanian to use more than one CPU core, which greatly increases the performance
+    * OpenMP allows Tasmanian to use more than one CPU core, which greatly increases the performance.
+      While many of the Tasmanian algorithms have been parallelized, the buildin C++ algorithms are usually sequential.
+      This is most notable in the case of `std::sort` but affects others as well.
+      Some compilers support parallel standard algorithms but those in turn reuqire additional compiler flags.
+        * for GCC add `-D_GLIBCXX_PARALLEL` to the `CMAKE_CXX_FLAGS`
     * Basic Linear Algebra Subroutines (BLAS) is a standard with many implementations,
       e.g., [https://www.openblas.net/](https://www.openblas.net/); optimized BLAS improves the
       performance when using evaluate commands on grids with many points or working with models with many outputs